mtwhitley/AstromechMagicPanel/README.md

 # Astromech Magic Panel (AMP)

-This project enables the building and animating of LED Magic Panels for Astromech droids.
+This project covers how to build and animate a LED-based Magic Panel for Astromech (R2-D2) droids.
 The provided sketch cycles through 8 predefined color pallets at 30 second intervals.
 The brightness pulses.
 The colors, intervals, sequences, speed, and density are all configurable.

 The default color sequence is: